This post has been modified to reflect new information since its original publication.

 Some good content creation ideas include:

-Doing these things will not only create a flood of owned content that will drown out any negative search results, but it will also further establish you as an authority in your field.
+Doing these things can not only create a flood of owned content that will drown out any negative search results, but it can also further establish you as an authority in your field.

 9. Monitor review sites